PauloSuclly/PI_Data_Analyst/README.md

 <br>

-We found that one of the sectors of S%P 500 that has a decent increment was the Technological one.
+We found that one of the sectors of S&P 500 that has a decent increment was the Technological one.
 Nowadays the hype is related to AI Projects/Companies.
 We analized 2 ETF's related to AI.
 We see a huge potential on this sector, that's why We based part of analysis on this sector.

 <br>